-I think reviewing the first titles of popular gaming franchises that still continue to nowadays, has become sort of a running theme around here, hasn’t it?
-Then again, a lot of popular gaming characters have humble beginnings, like probably the manliest character in video-game history having started in a shareware title.
+I think reviewing the 1st titles of popular gaming franchises that still continue to nowadays has become sort of a running theme around here, hasn’t it?
+Then again, a lot of popular gaming characters have humble beginnings, like probably the manliest character in videogame history having started in a shareware title.
 And believe it or not, I’m talking about Duke Nukem.

 Duke Nukem is a platform/action game made by Apogee Software and originally released in 1990 for DOS.
 It was re-released digitally in 2013 for Macintosh and Windows.

-And in proper shareware tradition, Duke Nukem is divided in three episodes, the first of which was distributed freely through computer software magazines in order to garner attention for the public to order the other two episodes by mail.
+And in proper shareware tradition, Duke Nukem is divided into 3 episodes, the 1st of which was distributed freely through computer software magazines to garner attention in the public to order the other 2 episodes by mail.

 And like always, let’s first look at the covers:

-Now these are more proper cover art and are perfect for any action title.
-Our titular hero on the foreground surrounded by monsters is as classic action iconography as it gets.
-Although the first cover is very reminiscent of sequels’ cover art and the second cover is the most faithful one to the game itself.
+Now, these are more proper cover art and perfect for any action title.
+Our titular hero in the foreground surrounded by monsters is as classic action iconography as it gets.
+Although the 1st cover is very reminiscent of the sequels’ cover art, the 2nd cover is the most faithful one to the game itself.

 Well, it’s time to boot this sucker:

-The story is pretty simple but very Sci-Fi B-movish: an evil mad scientist called Dr. Proton creates an army of robots to conquer the world and only one man can stop him: Megam… sorry, Duke Nukem!
+The story is pretty simple but very Sci-Fi B-movie-ish: an evil mad scientist called Dr Proton creates an army of robots to conquer the world and only one man can stop him: Megam… sorry, Duke Nukem!
 And don’t be fooled by the title screen.
-You see, when Apogee created this game, they failed to notice that was already another character called Duke Nukem (one of Captain Planet’s villains), so they change the title to Duke Nukum to avoid legal problems.
+You see, when Apogee created this game, they failed to notice that there was already another character called Duke Nukem (from the Captain Planet cartoon), so they change the title to Duke Nukum to avoid legal problems.
 However, Apogee later found out that the name “Duke Nukem” was never registered, so they change it back in the sequel.
 However, it’s still possible to find earlier versions of this game with the original Duke Nukem title.

 Some of these items can only be found inside boxes that are opened by shooting them.
-However, some of them might contain exploding dynamite that’ll hurt you.
+However, some of these boxes might contain exploding dynamite that’ll hurt you.
 And there are special items that are essential to finish some levels, like keys and others.
-The enemies are varied and some require more than a simple shot to destroy.
-However, there are no bosses (except for Dr. Proton himself at the end of each episode).
+The enemies are varied and some require more than a simple shot to destroy them.
+However, there are no bosses (except for Dr Proton himself at the end of each episode).

-The first episode is extremely easy and great for beginners, however the second episode might the hardest and longest of them all and the third episode might be a bit easier than the second one, but it has the toughest boss fight of all three.
-But you can play the episodes in whatever order you prefer.
-The first one, called Shrapnel City is your first battle against Dr. Proton as he attacks with his Techbot army.
-In the second episode (Mission: Moonbase), after defeating Dr. Proton in the previous episode, he flees to his hidden base on the moon and Duke gives chase after him and in the third episode (Trapped in the Future), Dr. Proton uses a time machine to escape to the future, but again Duke follows him for their final confrontation.
+The 1st episode, called Shrapnel City is your 1st battle against Dr Proton as he attacks Earth with his Techbot army.
+In the 2nd episode (Mission: Moonbase), after defeating Dr Proton in the previous episode, he flees to his hidden base on the moon and Duke gives chase.
+In the 3rd episode (Trapped in the Future), Dr Proton uses a time machine to escape to the future but again Duke follows him for their final confrontation.

-Of course, in this game, Duke hasn’t quite gained his “ultra macho” personality (nor his iconic sunglasses) which he became famous for, but you can still see some initial elements of it during his interactions with Dr Proton at the beginning of each episode.
+Of course, in this game, Duke hasn’t quite gained his “ultra-macho” personality (nor his iconic sunglasses) which he became famous for, but you can still see some initial elements of it during his interactions with Dr Proton at the beginning of each episode.

-Although being a simple action platformer, Duke Nukem had the necessary success to warrant two sequels, the second of which became the smashing hit we all know and love, but that’s a review for another day.
+Although being a simple action platformer, Duke Nukem had the necessary success to warrant 2 sequels, the 2nd of which became the smashing hit we all know and love, but that’s a review for another day.
 Still, for any Duke Nukem fan, I say to give it a shot (even if you don’t really appreciate platformers).

-You can go here to download the first episode free of charge, along with a level editor (or here to play it on you own browser), but unfortunately, the other two episodes are no longer available digitally, so good luck finding any physical copies of them.
+You can go here to download the 1st episode free of charge, along with a level editor (or here to play it on your own browser).
+For the rest of the episodes, you can buy them here at the Zoom Platform.

 So, are you fans of Duke Nukem?
-Which are your favourite games?
+Which are your favourite games of the series?
 Tell me below in the comments, on our Facebook page, on our Twitter feed or on our Steam group.
 Next time, we’re back to the streets!
 Until then, keep on playing and chewing bubblegum (as long as you don’t run out of it).